 The roots of this kind of communication stem from the still-pervasive but very old command and control mindset.
 I’ve told them what to do.
 People are paid to do a job.
 Why should they be coddled?

 “Mr. Duffy lived a short distance from his body.”

 Authentic presence is about being fully present in the moment.
-You’re here, not somewhere else.
 And when you do drift off (and you will because you’re human) you have the awareness to recognize it and bring yourself back to the interaction.
 Being fully present sets the stage for building trust and creates a space for change, forthrightness and risk-taking.
 It’s the habitual integration of one’s thoughts, feelings and behaviors developed over time through consistent practice and discipline.

 Being authentically present creates an energetic field that emanates not only from your mind and body, but from your heart.
 This field of communication is felt and conveys the emotional truth of who you really are, what you stand for, care about and believe.

 We register inauthenticity in our bodies.
-A study by James Gross shows that when we are inauthentic and try to hide our feelings, others respond physiologically, which may explain our discomfort around inauthentic people.
+A Stanford University study by James Gross showed that when we are inauthentic and try to hide our feelings, others respond physiologically, which may explain our discomfort around inauthentic people.
 That thing we used to call “bad vibes,” turns out to be real.

 Becoming aware of and using this formula as a reminder can be a great help in avoiding reactive and impulsive behavior.
 It can get us closer to where we intend in our communication by centering our thinking and clarifying our emotions.

 Truth is I’m really not a formula kind of guy.
 In fact, numeracy can quickly put me into cyberspace.
 But you don’t need to assign a numerical value to this formula to derive its benefits.
 Here’s how I think about it.